LiF-x/lifxmod.com/index.md

 # Life is Feudal: Extended (LiFx)
 {: .fs-9}

+{: .important-title}
+> Sponsored by Rampart Games
+>
+> LiFx is sponsored by [Rampart.Games](https://rampart.games "Rampart Games Ltd Game Servers"){: target="_blank" rel="noopener"}, a modern container based game server provider.
+No slot limitations, you choose and pay for the resources that fit your needs.

 All the documentation you need to make your mods compatible with the LiFx framework.
 This resource is primarily for developers and server owners.
 {: .fs-6.fw-300}